CodeArtist7071/CodeArtist7071/README.md

 Hi folks👏<br><br/>
 I'm Yogeshwar - aka [CodeArtist7071][website] 👋
 <br><br/>
 👉 I am a frontend developer by profession,creative coder and self-proclaimed designer in UI/UX as well in logo designing.
-I have always have a curiosity in transforming user-focused layouts into awesome and impressive
-Websites,full fledged working websites.
+I always have a curiosity in transforming user-focused layouts into awesome and impressive websites,full fledged working websites.
 ## BLENDER ARTIST

 - 🌱 I’m currently learning everything 😁